 Past parent Fiona has a background in marketing and advertising.
 She created and managed her own fundraising event for The Shepherd Centre, called ‘The Walk-for-Talk Fun Run’ over two consecutive years.
 She has been active on committees for several major fundraising events for The Shepherd Centre, such as trivia nights and a formal ball.
 Fiona won the inaugural City2Surf charity prize in 2007, raising over $30,000 for The Shepherd Centre.
 Fiona has been involved with The Shepherd Centre for over 15 years, since her son was diagnosed with a profound hearing loss at eight months.
 He received his first cochlear implant at the age of five and the second one at age 14, both with The Shepherd Centre.
 Inspired by witnessing first-hand the work of The Shepherd Centre, Fiona now works with vision and hearing-impaired students in mainstream schools in the Catholic Education Office’s Sensory-Impairment Program.
 She has recently attained a Certificate IV in Learning Support at TAFE and she mentors parents of deaf children, sharing her knowledge and experiences with families new to hearing-impairment.

-Dr Miles Jakeman AM is Co-founder, Executive Director and Deputy Chairman of Citadel Group Limited.
-He is also a Director of Jakeman Business Solutions, Independent Non-Executive Chairman of AIM-listed GetBusy Plc, a member of not-for-profit Strategic Forum, a member of ACT’s Capital Angels, and a Visiting Fellow at the Australian National University (National Security College).
+Dr Miles Jakeman AM was Co-founder, Executive Director and Deputy Chairman of Citadel Group Limited.
+He is currently Chairman of archTIS, Non-Executive Chairman of AIM-listed GetBusy plc, Director of not-for-profit Strategic Forum, Non-Executive Director of Manteena Security Australia Pty Ltd, Chairman of Fifth Domain Pty Ltd and Visiting Fellow at the Australian National University (National Security College).